BCDigSchol/DSIncubator/4_Visualizations/Spatial_and_Temporal.md

 This session will consist of two hands-on exercises:

 - Exercise 1: Critique a visualization project
-- Exercise 2: Use Boston landmarks and neighborhoods data to create a map
+- Exercise 2: Create a map using Boston landmarks and neighborhoods data

 ## Resources
 A resources document that includes geospatial visualization, spatial humanities, tutorials, and GIS data sources.